Gambling Laws in India

 Key Facts

-• Online gambling is not specifically mentioned in the laws of most Indian states, with many people able to bet on sports and play online casino slots, table games and live dealer games via offshore online casinos as long as they do not violate the Foreign Exchange Management Act (players must use rupees or ewallets to deposit).
+• Online gambling is not specifically mentioned in the laws of most Indian states.
+Many residents can bet on sports and play online casino slots via offshore online casinos as long as they do not violate the Foreign Exchange Management Act.

 • Three states have made online gambling illegal: Telangana, Andhra Pradesh and Tamil Nadu.